 American Express already has several cards that offer points for spending, but these two cards have some unique features.

 - Extra bonus points for the Preferred card.
-The EveryDay Preferred card has a $95 annual fee, but offers double points at U.S. gas stations and triple points on up to $6,000 spent each year at U.S. grocery stores.
+The EveryDay Preferred card has a $95 annual fee, but offers double points at U.S. gas stations and triple points on up to $6,000 spent each year at U.S. supermarkets (then 1%).

 - 20% to 50% bonus for frequent users.
 With the standard EveryDay card, customers who use their cards at least 20 times within a month will receive a 20% points bonus.
 With the EveryDay Preferred card, customer earn a 50% bonus when they use their card 30 times in a month.